gh-news

 Capture command output and display it in a scrollable TUI popup (incompatible with interactive) |

-Actions work with multi-select: select multiple notifications with Space, then press x to run an action on all of them.
-With singular placeholders, the command runs once per notification.
-With plural placeholders (e.g., {urls}), the command runs once with all values.
+With singular placeholders, the command runs once per selected notification.
+With plural placeholders (e.g., {urls}), it runs once with all values.

 Named Views

-Named views are saved filter presets you can switch between instantly with V. Six built-in views are always available, and you can add your own in config.toml.
+Named views are saved filter presets you can switch between instantly with V. Several built-in views are always available, and you can add your own in config.toml.

 Built-in views: